 Thanks to nitrous oxide (also known as laughing gas), oral sedation (also known as conscious sedation), and IV sedation (also known as general anesthesia), it’s possible to receive dental treatment under the most comfortable circumstances possible.

-Below are some of the main benefits of sedation dentistry.
+Below are some main benefits of sedation dentistry.

 Dental Anxiety And Fear